DataDog/documentation/content/en/agent/guide/agent-fips-proxy.md

 **6. Is FIPS compliance retained if we rebuild or reconfigure the Datadog FIPS proxy to fit our deployment or testing needs?**

-Even though rebuilding, reconfiguring or modifiying the Datadog FIPS proxy might be a technically working setup, Datadog cannot guarantee FIPS compliance if the Datadog FIPS proxy is not used exactly as explained in the documentation
+Even though rebuilding, reconfiguring or modifiying the Datadog FIPS proxy might be a technically working setup, Datadog cannot guarantee FIPS compliance if the Datadog FIPS proxy is not used exactly as explained in the documentation.

 **7. My Datadog Agent is correctly sending data without following a step in the installation documents.
 Is my setup FIPS compliant?**

-FIPS compliance is only retained if you followed the installation steps from the FIPS documentation.
+Datadog cannot guarantee FIPS compliance if the Datadog FIPS proxy is not used exactly as explained in the documentation.
 This notably implies having your Datadog Agent configured to communicate to the FIPS proxy by setting the `fips.enabled` option, as well as having a running Datadog FIPS proxy.

 **8. Are Datadog Agent release versions tied to Datadog FIPS proxy release versions?**